shanegoh/Anonymous-I-Voting-Application-using-Linkable-Ring-Signature/README.md

 ### Warning!
-This application is integrated with Auth0 Services and thus required to run the application. https://mimis.social is valid till 20th March 2022.
+This application is integrated with Auth0 Services and thus required to run this application.
+Auth0 is used for authentication and authorization for this application. https://mimis.social is valid till 20th March 2022.